 3. Clean and remove mildew and algae

-In the Lower Mainland, we’re no stranger to mildew and algae.
+On Vancouver Island, we’re no stranger to mildew and algae.
 Unfortunately, these pose a risk to the integrity of your deck and are also a dangerous slip hazard.
 A texturized deck coating is a great long-term solution.
 But until spring when it can be applied, there’s an easy fix to winterize your deck now.
 This homemade cleaner will help you reclaim your outdoor space from these ornery organisms:

 Using a common garden sprayer or watering can, combine the following: